unpoly/unpoly/README_RAILS.md

 ### Automatic redirect detection

-`upjs-rails` installs a `before_filter` into all controllers which echoes the request's URL as a response header `X-Up-Location` and the request's
+`unpoly-rails` installs a `before_filter` into all controllers which echoes the request's URL as a response header `X-Up-Location` and the request's
 HTTP method as `X-Up-Method`.

 The Unpoly frontend [requires these headers to detect redirects](http://unpoly.com/form-up-target#redirects), which are otherwise undetectable for an AJAX client.

 ### Automatic method detection for initial page load

-`upjs-rails` sets an `_up_request_method` cookie that Unpoly needs to detect the request method for the initial page load.
+`unpoly-rails` sets an `_up_request_method` cookie that Unpoly needs to detect the request method for the initial page load.

 If the initial page was loaded with a non-`GET` HTTP method, Unpoly will fall back to full page loads for all actions that require `pushState`.